Election officials at U.S. Senate hearing describe threats, spread of misinformation - NewsBreak

 She described an “omnipresent feeling of anxiety and dread that permeates our home” and pleaded with senators to pass additional protections for her and her colleagues.

-New Mexico Secretary of State Maggie Tolouse Oliver said she had to leave her home for weeks, under state police protection, during the 2020 election cycle when she was “doxxed,” meaning her personal information was posted publicly.
+New Mexico Secretary of State Maggie Toulouse Oliver said she had to leave her home for weeks under state police protection during the 2020 election cycle when she was “doxxed,” meaning her personal information was posted publicly.
 Her office has also been targeted with threats, some serious enough to refer to law enforcement, and social media trolling that parrots misinformation spread online.

 “For the election officials and volunteer poll workers that our elections depend on, I fear that threats and harassment will cause them so much stress and uncertainty that they will simply give up on the work,” she said.

-Kim Wyman, former Washington secretary of state and current U.S. Cybersecurity and Infrastructure Security Agency senior election security adviser, teared up during her opening remarks, saying she didn’t want to cry in front of the committee but the opening video detailing violent threats against her colleagues and others left her emotional.
+Former Washington secretary of state and current U.S. Cybersecurity and Infrastructure Security Agency senior election security adviser Kim Wyman teared up during her opening remarks, saying she didn’t want to cry in front of the committee but the opening video detailing violent threats against her colleagues and others left her emotional.

 Partisan bickering